julienherrero/awesome-list/README.md

 - [TalbotGooday/Android-Oembed-Video](https://github.com/TalbotGooday/Android-Oembed-Video) - A simple library for parsing and playing links from YouTube, YouTube Music, Vimeo and Rutube in the WebView without the need to connect API data services
 - [Tapadoo/Alerter](https://github.com/Tapadoo/Alerter) - An Android Alerting Library
 - [TayfunCesur/CurvedBottomSheet](https://github.com/TayfunCesur/CurvedBottomSheet) - Curved-Waved-Animated BottomSheet 😎 It uses Cubic Bezier Curves.
 This project can be a good start to drawing whatever you want!
+- [The-Forecaster/Rush](https://github.com/The-Forecaster/Rush) - Event system built in kotlin, meant to be fast and thread safe.
 - [TheCodeMonks/Notzz-App](https://github.com/TheCodeMonks/Notzz-App) - 📝 A Simple Note-Taking App built to demonstrate the use of Modern Android development tools - (Kotlin, Coroutines, State Flow, Hilt-Dependency Injection, Jetpack DataStore, Architecture Components, MVVM, Room, Material Design Components).
 - [ThomasGorisse/AndroidViewLifecycle](https://github.com/ThomasGorisse/AndroidViewLifecycle) - Extensions for Android View class that let you access a view lifecycle without having to create a custom view (extend a View)
 - [Tinder/Scarlet](https://github.com/Tinder/Scarlet) - A Retrofit inspired WebSocket client for Kotlin, Java, and Android